cybertraining-dsc/fa20-523-333/report/report.md

 # Introduction
 Music is one of the most influential elements in the arts.
 It has a great impact on the way humans act and feel.
 Research, done by Nina Avramova, has shown that different genres of music bring about different emotions and feelings through the listener.
 Nonetheless, humans also have a major impact on music itself.
 Music and humans are mutually dependent therefore when one evolves, so does the other.

 This journal intends to progress the current understanding of if, how, and why music has changed since the 21<sup>st</sup> century.
 It also aims to determine if this change in music has led to a lack of uniqueness amongst the common features of a song compared to music before the 21<sup>st</sup> century.
-Thus, the null and alternative hypothesis is: H<sub>0</sub>: Music after 2001 has greater or equal to the same **variation** as music before 2001 vs H<sub>a</sub>: Music after 2001 has less **variation** than music prior to 2001.
 # Data
 The data is located on Kaggle and was collected by a data scientist named Yamac Eren Ay.
 He collected more than 160,000 songs from Spotify that ranged from 1921 to 2020.
 Some of the features that this data set includes and will be used to conduct an analysis are: danceability, energy, acousticness, instrumentalness, valence, tempo, key, and loudness.